Skip to content Skip to sidebar Skip to footer

 Hoi An embraces a mysterious vibe with old houses built following Japanese or Chinese architecture.

-You may find walls covered with green moss, street corners with bougainvillea bushes, and certainly, streets full of lanterns.
+You may find walls covered with green moss, street corners with bougainvillaea bushes, and certainly, streets full of lanterns.

 Watch the Bright-Shining Full Moon